octvs/YubiKey-Guide/README.md

 sudo cp -v result/iso/yubikeyLive.iso /dev/sdc ; sync
 ```

-Skip steps to create a temporary working directory and a hardened configuration, as they are already part of the image.

 Test builds using virtualization tools like QEMU.
 Keep in mind a virtualized environment does not provide the same amount of security as an ephemeral system (see *Prepare environment* above).